 As we add these clues up of “bread” and “eat,” we notice that Jesus is masterfully connecting what God instructed to Adam by saying “you shall eat bread” until you come back to where you came from (see Genesis 3:19).
 In other words if eating bad fruit (figs) caused the problem in Eden, then eating good fruit (bread), is God’s way of fixing the problem.

-What God is doing is re-creating our soul with new fruit in a way that mirrors His original creation of mankind from the dust of the ground.
-Notice how a seed comes from the ground and that the soul penetrates to us via the fruit – or bread.
-A simplified version of this creation looks like:
+What God is doing is re-creating our soul with new fruit in a way that mirrors His original creation of mankind.

 In the original creation, God called the good tree “the tree of life.”
 God also referred to this tree of life as “good for food.”
 What did all the early Christians call the cross?
 They called it the “tree of life” (cross reference Acts 5:30, Deut 21:22, Galatians 3:13).
 Also, Revelation reveals that the tree of life is connected to God’s very presence (see Revelation 22:2-4).
-So, when we add these lines together with the Eucharist, we have the good food that will connect us with God’s presence.
+So, when we add these lines together with the Eucharist, we have the good food that will connect us with God’s inner presence.
 This idea would only make sense if the tree of life’s fruit is the Eucharist – the actual presence of God.
 Once we assume the Eucharist is true then all of a sudden everything makes sense.
-In fact, the prophet Hosea hinted that the Eucharist was the original recipe God intended for people, and since people didn’t know this, it now has to be hidden: “Since she has not known that it was I who gave her the grain, [bread], the wine, the oil [sign of confirmation] . . . therefore I will take back my grain [bread] in its time and my wine in its season” (Hosea 2: 10-11).
-Interestingly, when Hosea begins to talk about restoring the original recipe of God guess which thing does God now want to destroy?
+In fact, the prophet Hosea hinted that the Eucharist was the original recipe God intended for His people.
+However, since humanity rejected this, God had to hide his recipe until the right time.
+“Since she has not known that it was I who gave her the grain, [bread], the wine, the oil [sign of confirmation] . . . therefore I will take back my grain [bread] in its time and my wine in its season” (Hosea 2: 10-11).
+Interestingly, when Hosea begins to talk about restoring the original recipe of God guess which thing God wants to destroy?
 “I will lay waste her vines and fig trees” (Hosea 2: 14).

 When Jesus cursed the fig tree during His passion week (see Matthew 21: 18-19) He was doing something stunning.
 He was taking down the old, crummy, fig tree because this tree and its fruit (its teaching) takes us away from God.
 He then, took on the negative effects of the evil tree to deliver us the original tree of life.